mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 9 Delete Transactions

-The text provides guidance on how to input invoices into QuickBooks Online and check the accuracy of the entries by comparing them with the expected balances in the trial balance and customer balance detail reports.
+The text provides guidance on how to input invoices into QBO and check the accuracy of the entries by comparing them with the expected balances in the trial balance and customer balance detail reports.
 It emphasizes practicing these steps to ensure accuracy in recording transactions.

 1. **Access the Trial Balance:**
-   - Open QuickBooks Online.
-   - Navigate to `Reports` > `Standard` > `Accountant Reports`.
+   - Navigate to `Reports` > `Standard` > `Accountant Reports`
-   - Select `Trial Balance` and adjust the date range to `All Dates`.
+   - Select `Trial Balance` and adjust the date range to `All Dates`
    - Click `Run Report` to view current balances.

 2. **Review Customer Balances:**
-   - Navigate to `Reports` > `Standard` > `Who Owes You`.
+   - Navigate to `Reports` > `Standard` > `Who Owes You`
    - Select `Customer Balance Detail` to view existing balances.

 3. **Input Invoices:**
-   - Go to `Sales` > `Invoices`.
+   - Go to `Sales` > `Invoices`
-   - Click `New Invoice`.
+   - Click `New Invoice`
    - Enter invoice details:
      - Select the customer.
      - Choose the date of the invoice.